Topological Mott transition in a two band model of spinless fermions with on-site Coulomb repulsion: The Hubbard model with the Rashba spin-orbit coupling

 The $\lambda$-field breaks spontaneous symmetry of the Hamiltonian (1), the number of fermions in each band is not conserved.
-This allows one to take into account the scattering of fermions of different bands and the Hubbard interaction in the Hamiltonian (3).
-The $\lambda$-field (or $U$) opens a gap in the non topological insulator state.
-The spin-orbital Rashba coupling (2) breaks the time reversal symmetry of the Hamiltonian (1), forming the topological state in a gapless phase.
-The spin-orbit Rashba coupling removes spectrum degeneracy, the fermion spectrum splits into four branches of quasi particle excitations symmetric with respect to zero energy.
+This allows one to take into account the scattering between fermions of different bands and the Hubbard interaction in the Hamiltonian (3).
+The $\lambda$-field (or $U$) opens a gap in the insulator state.
+The Rashba spin-orbit coupling (2) breaks the time reversal symmetry of the Hamiltonian (1), forming the topological state in a gapless phase.
+The Rashba spin-orbit coupling removes spectrum degeneracy, the fermion spectrum splits into four branches of quasi particle excitations.
 The gap between high energy branches is equal to $2\lambda$, as it takes place in the Hubbard model in insulator state \cite{4}.
 The gap $\Delta$ between the low energy branches depends on the values of $\lambda$ and $v$, it is equal to zero at $|v|\geq v_c$, here $v_c = \frac{\sqrt{\lambda^2 + \lambda\sqrt{ \lambda^2 + 16}}}{2 \sqrt{2}}$.
-Using the connection between $\lambda$ and $U$ (8), we calculate the ground state phase diagram in the coordinates ($U,v$), see in Fig 1a).
+Using the connection between $\lambda$ and $U$ (7), we calculate the ground state phase diagram in the coordinates ($U,v$), see in Fig 1a).
 The value of low energy gap tends to $2 \lambda$ at $\lambda\gg v$.
-At $|v|<v_c$ an insulator state is realized, at $|v|>v_c$ exists a gapless state (see the behavior of $\Delta$ as function of $U$ and $v$ in Fig. 1b)).
+At $|v|<v_c$ an insulator state is realized, at $|v|>v_c$ exists a gapless state (see the behavior of $\Delta$ and $\lambda$ as function of $U$ and $v$ in Fig 1b) and Fig 1c)).
 We will consider gapless state in detail, because it is special, as shown below.
 For illustration let us consider the phase transition at $v=0.2$ and $0<\lambda\leq \lambda_c =0.0784$, for $\lambda_c$ the gap in the spectrum collapses and fermion liquid transforms into gapless state.
 At $\lambda>\lambda_c$ the gap opens and the Mott-Hubbard phase transition in an insulator state is realized.
+At $\lambda <\lambda_c$ a particle-hole symmetry protects the gapless phase.
+A similar behavior of an electron liquid takes place on a hexagonal lattice in a transverse magnetic field at half filling, when the Hamiltonian is a particle-hole symmetric.
+With another filling, the states of the topological insulator are realized \cite{a3,K3}.